JamesSkemp/words/content/post/waking-life-chapter-15-we-are-the-authors.md

 +++
-title = "Waking Life: Chapter 15 - We Are the Authors" summary = "Transcript of the movie Waking Life; DVD Chapter 15 - We Are the Authors." draft = false comments = true date = "2006-05-25T19:58:00-05:00"
+title = "Waking Life: Chapter 15 - We Are the Authors" description = "Transcript of the movie Waking Life; DVD Chapter 15 - We Are the Authors." draft = false comments = true date = "2006-05-25T19:58:00-05:00"